Jock Hamilton-Baillie: Second World War

 Hamilton-Baillie's company was mobilised with the 1st Division and sent to France at the start of the war.
 Shortly afterwards the company was transferred to the 51st (Highland) Infantry Division and stationed in the Saar region to gain experience on the Maginot Line.
 With the advance of the German forces, Hamilton-Baillie was wounded and captured at Saint-Valery-en-Caux.
 After recovering from his wounds he was moved to a prison camp at Peronne from which he and another officer escaped but were recaptured after three days.
 Hamilton-Baillie was moved again to Oflag VII-C at Laufen from which he attempted to escape via a tunnel, but the exit was discovered before the escape could be made.

 As a result of his efforts, Hamilton-Baillie was moved to Oflag VII-D at Tittmoning, a medieval castle on an isolated plateau in Bavaria, Germany.
 Making his next escape alone in spring 1941 he let himself through the wire and walked on foot a distance of almost 200 miles in ten days towards the Swiss border.
 Unfortunately his map was inaccurate and he was recaptured a matter of yards from freedom.

 Shortly after his return to Tittmoning, Hamilton-Baillie was moved to Oflag VI-B at Warburg.
 In conjunction with the men there a mass escape was planned involving hinged ladders to cross the wire and a tunnel, the escape being covered by fusing of the camp lights and a diversion.
 Forty one prisoners escaped, three of whom managed to get back to Britain; one escapee died when the tunnel collapsed.

 Hamilton-Baillie was next held in Oflag VII-B at Eichstätt in Bavaria.
 Here he joined a group of tunnellers in a well-organised escape group, helping to build a long well-supported tunnel with forced air ventilation and electric lighting.
 In June 1943 Hamilton-Baillie and 64 others staged a mass breakout but all were recaptured within two weeks.

 Finally, Hamilton-Baillie was moved to Oflag IV-C (Colditz Castle) from which he made a number of attempts to escape but remained incarcerated until liberation by the 69th Infantry Division (United States) in April 1945.
 In December 1945 he was awarded the Military Cross for his many escape attempts and assistance to other prisoners.

 Post war service

-After the war Hamilton-Baillie attended Cambridge University, graduating from Sidney Sussex College with a First in Mechanical Sciences.
+After the war Hamilton-Baillie attended Sidney Sussex College, Cambridge, graduating from the University of Cambridge with a First in Mechanical Sciences.
 In 1950 he attended Staff College in Camberley and was then posted to the 44th Parachute Brigade as brigade major.
 This was followed by a series of BAOR postings starting with the command of 5 Field Squadron RE in 1953.
 In 1959 he became chief instructor of the Army Apprentices School in Chepstow.
 After a series of senior administrative roles in the Middle East and Germany, his final appointment was as Brigadier Engineer Plans in the Ministry of Defence during which he was aide-de-camp (ADC) to the Queen between 1972 and 1974.